Business tips

 Use growth hacks to jumpstart engagement

-So, it’s clear that to successfully win our game “How to get followers on Twitter” you need to post great content and connecting with others, but sometimes you need an extra push to get noticed.
+So, it’s clear that to successfully win our game “How to get followers on Twitter” you need to post engaging content and connecting with others, but sometimes you need an extra push to get noticed.
 Growth hacks are simple tricks that can help your posts get more likes, replies, and attention especially when you’re just starting out.

 Here are three strategies to help your tweets stand out and get more followers on X: